For Raytheon Technologies Corporation [RTX], Analyst sees a rise to $104. What next?

 Sponsored

-Raytheon Technologies (NYSE: RTX) successfully demonstrated solutions needed to connect defense networks and simplify U.S. Army command and control systems during the Army’s Project Convergence exercise.
+The conference call will be webcast live on the company’s website at www.rtx.com and will be available for replay following the call.
+A presentation corresponding with the conference call will be available for downloading prior to the call.

-The stocks have a year to date performance of 16.58 percent and weekly performance of 0.57 percent.
-The stock has been moved at 4.39 percent over the last six months.
-The stock has performed 2.98 percent around the most recent 30 days and changed 21.85 percent over the most recent 3-months.
+It opened the trading session at $100.51, the shares rose to $102.10 and dropped to $100.41, the range by which the price of stock traded the whole day.
+The daily chart for RTX points out that the company has recorded 7.37% gains over the past six months.
+However, it is still -25.63% lower than its most recent low trading price.

-If compared to the average trading volume of 4.57M shares, RTX reached to a volume of 2939847 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 4.44M shares, RTX reached to a volume of 5634278 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about Raytheon Technologies Corporation [RTX]:
+Here is what top equities market gurus are saying about Raytheon Technologies Corporation [RTX]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for RTX shares is $105.96 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on RTX stock is a recommendation set at 2.20.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.